It’s true that school is great for teaching gerunds, nouns and clauses.

 And so I don’t regret my years in university

-learning of the human mind and its diversity.
+where I learned about the human mind and its diversity.

 Couplets, sonnets, iambs–their knowledge served me well.

-Will Shakespeare gave me standards of wit to try to mimic,
+Will Shakespeare gave me standards of wit to try to mimic.

-and modern poets formed my taste from Oliver to Simic.
+And modern poets formed my taste from Oliver to Simic

 But where I really found a classroom that appealed to me